FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes.md

 ## Other Improvements

-* BackGround - Set Background Offset Step to centimeters
+* BackGround - Set Background Offset Step to centimetres
 * Display Performances (CPU) measurements help option
 * Opening a new session doesn't prompt a "save current session" dialog
 * Use calling thread (Audio) as thread 0 on parallel processing to avoid using other thread on small configuration.